matt-writes-code/Google-Earth-Engine/README.md

 # Google-Earth-Engine
 There are two maps in here.
-One is called Land Elevation and the other, Night Lights.
+One is called Land Elevation and the other is Night Lights.

 # Land Elevation